Student loan cosigner requirements explained

 Can payment plans be changed?

-Private student loans (which are probably the type you cosigned for) generally don’t let borrowers change how they repay, so there’s less flexibility than with federal loans.
+Private student loans (which are likely the type you cosigned for) generally don’t let borrowers change how they repay, so there may be less flexibility than with federal loans.
+Federal student loans have a variety of repayment plans that borrowers can apply for, like income-based, graduated repayment, or extended repayment options.
+(Note: Federal student loans do not require a cosigner.)
+Check out the latest news around federal student loan repayment plans.

 1. Does your student understand loan repayment?